The Amida Care Fund at Stonewall Community Foundation Announces 2019 Grant Awards for HIV/AIDS Initiatives at NYC Community Organizations

-On December 4, the Amida Care Fund at Stonewall Community Foundation announced that it has awarded a total of $20,000 in grant funding for innovative HIV prevention and services to several community-based organizations to help them continue their important work in the communities they serve.
-The 2018 grantees are HEAT, Pride Center of Staten Island, Sylvia Rivera Law Project, Translatina Network, and Trinity Place Shelter.
-Grant recipients will receive $4,000 each and are selected based on their outstanding work to address HIV/AIDS in LGBTQ communities throughout New York City.
-The grant awards were celebrated at Amida Care’s annual Live Your Life Celebration and Fundraiser, which helps to finance the Amida Care Fund at Stonewall Community Foundation.
+On December 10, the Amida Care Fund at Stonewall Community Foundation announced that it has awarded a total of $30,000 in grant funding for innovative HIV prevention and services to several community-based organizations to help them continue their important work in the communities they serve.
+The 2019 grantees are Colectivo Intercultural TRANSgrediendo (CIT), Out My Closet (OMC), Pride Center of Staten Island, Sylvia Rivera Law Project, Translatinx Network, and Trinity Place Shelter.
+Grant recipients will receive $5,000 each and are selected based on their outstanding work to address HIV/AIDS in LGBTQ communities throughout New York City.

-Amida Care, the largest Medicaid Special Needs Health Plan (SNP) in New York State, provides comprehensive coverage and coordinated care to New Yorkers living with or at higher risk of acquiring HIV.
-The Amida Care Fund at Stonewall Community Foundation was established as part of Amida Care’s privately funded Live Your Life wellness program and is focused on supporting work that advances Governor Andrew Cuomo’s Blueprint to End the AIDS Epidemic in New York State by 2020.
+Amida Care, the largest Medicaid Special Needs Health Plan in New York, serves 8,000 members living with or at elevated risk for HIV.
+The Amida Care Fund at Stonewall Community Foundation was established as part of Amida Care’s privately funded Live Your Life wellness program and is focused on supporting work that advances Governor Andrew Cuomo’s Blueprint to End the HIV/AIDS Epidemic in New York State by 2020.

-The Fund supports HIV education, prevention, intervention, and treatment programs that engage New Yorkers who are at greater risk of acquiring HIV—such as young gay and bisexual men of color and people of transgender experience—and those who are HIV-positive but not virally suppressed or receiving necessary access to care.
+The Fund supports HIV education, prevention, intervention, and treatment programs that engage New Yorkers who are disproportionately impacted by HIV—such as young gay and bisexual men of color and people of transgender experience—and those who are HIV-positive but not virally suppressed or receiving necessary access to care.

-“Our grantee partners are incredible change-makers in the fight to end AIDS because they are not only resourceful and strategic, but also embedded in communities acutely impacted by the epidemic,” said Jarrett Lucas, Executive Director of Stonewall Community Foundation.
-“The people they represent and serve face deep social, political, and economic inequality; that makes these efforts to build equity in health all the more valuable and far-reaching.
+“Because they are embedded in communities acutely impacted by the HIV epidemic, our grantee partners are incredibly resourceful and strategic in the fight to end AIDS,” said Jarrett Lucas, Executive Director of Stonewall Community Foundation.
+“Their efforts to build equity in health is all the more valuable, given that the people they serve face deep social, political, and economic inequality.
 We are proud to continue working with Amida Care to support such inspiring and effective groups.”

 Grant awards support a range of HIV-related programs and services: